-I’m enjoying learning how to paint with watercolours.
+For the last five years, I’ve been enjoying learning how to paint with watercolours.
 Writing is an abstract and intensely mental art, and painting is such a contrast.
-It’s refreshing to create with “stuff,” and to be so immersed in the world.
+It’s refreshing to create with “stuff” and to be so immersed in the visual world.

 Each time I begin I feel that it’s going to be an impossible task to create the image before me or in my mind, but painting is a step-by-step process, a slow layering—so very much like writing.

 The first group of paintings are on a raptor theme, the subject of my next novel.
 The second group (scroll down to “ALL OTHER PAINTINGS”) are of various subjects, most of them painted in workshops.

 All are watercolour with some use of gouache and sometimes permanent felt-tip marker.
 I’ve given details below each image.
 The work is quite small, rarely more than letter-size, and often half of that, if not smaller.
 I’ve focussed on using transparent hues because I like to layer.
 I will often work on an image for weeks, sometimes months, although only for a few minutes at a time.